What is the Prado Museum?

 Granite and brick were the building materials used for the building.
 Construction was completed in 1819 under King Ferdinand VII, and it was then that it became a museum of painting

 The Prado is home to some of Spain´s most important painters.
 Names include Jose Ribera with about 60 paintings.
-El Greco with 34 (the large religious canvases.
+El Greco with 34 (large religious canvases).

 The Prado has about 50 works by Diego Velázquez, including such famous paintings: